eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 cd iceoryx/build
 make all_tests
 ```
 Some of the tests are timing critical and needs a stable environment.
-We call them timing tests and have them in a separate target available:
+We call them timing tests and have them in a separate targets available:
 ```
+make timing_moduletests
-make timing_tests
+make timing_integrationtests
 ```
 In iceoryx we distinguish between different testlevels.
 The most important are: Moduletests and Integrationtests.
 Moduletests are basically Unit-tests where the focus is on class level with black-box testing.